trushanaik/MioMIP1-Horizonal-Circulation/README.md

 This repository contains the Python script that reproduces the figures from the paper 'Miocene Ocean Gyre Circulation and Gateway Transports - MioMIP1 Ocean Intercomparison' (in press).
-The dataset and the DOIs of the paper will be available upon publication.
+The DOIs of the paper and dataset will be available upon publication.